core-wg/transport-indication/draft-ietf-core-transport-indication.md

   and 9 (scope, when discovering a particular service rather than just getting transport information for a host).
-  That data is using the same shape the server might use when responding to an attempt at an unencrypted connection, and can not only speed up the discovery of the right AS, but can also protect that information (eg. when DNSSEC is used), and avoids the need for an unprotected first request.
+  That data is using the same shape the server might use when responding to an attempt at an unencrypted connection, and can not only speed up the discovery of the right AS, but can also protect that information (e.g. when DNSSEC is used), and avoids the need for an unprotected first request.

   It is up to the application to define requirements for the use of such data.